What is an audio fade tool?

 Can I preview the fade before export?

-The MVP exports a processed copy; listen to the download and adjust if needed.
+The current version exports a processed copy; listen to the download and adjust if needed.

 Why did my fade sound too long?